wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - `plugin-use: str`: When the plugin is executed.
 It can be one of the following values:
   - `all` (the default): The plugin is run both at build time and at install time.
-  - `build`: The plugin is run both at build time.
+  - `build`: The plugin is run both at build time, and static information is used at install time.
-  - `none`: The plugin is not run, it only provides static information.
+  - `none`: No plugin is being run, the provider only provides static information.

+- `requires: list[str]`: A list of one or more package dependency specifiers.
+When installing the provider, all the items are processed (provided their environment markers match), but they must always resolve to a single distribution to be installed.
+Multiple dependencies can be used when different plugins providing the same namespace need to be used conditionally to environment markers, e.g. for different Python versions or platforms.

+For plugin-based providers (i.e. when `plugin-use != "none"`), the `requires` key is obligatory.
+For non-plugin providers (i.e. when `plugin-use == "none"`), `requires`, `plugin-api` and `enable-if` keys are ignored, though they can be specified for user convenience (e.g. for when the non-plugin provider can be used interchangeably with a plugin).

 #### Default priorities

 The `default-priorities` dictionary controls the ordering of variants.
+Additionally, it may provide the static supported provider information for variant providers using `plugin-use != "all"`.

 It has a single required key: